-Suki is a specialist criminal practitioner, instructed by both defence and prosecution, in cases of a serious and complex nature.
-Suki is a Grade 3 Rape Approved Prosecutor for the Crown Prosecution Service.
+Suki is a specialist criminal practitioner.
+She prosecutes and defends in cases of a serious and complex nature with particular expertise in cases involving serious sexual offences.
+Suki is a Grade 3 and Rape Approved Prosecutor for the Crown Prosecution Service.

-Suki is vastly experienced in cases involving allegations of rape and other serious sexual offences, including offences involving young children, stranger rapes, date rapes, historic rapes and familial rapes.
-Suki is well acquainted in dealing with cases involving young and/or vulnerable complainants and is regularly involved in matters where intermediaries are used.
-Suki has recently been instructed in a large child sex exploitation case involving a number of defendants and an extensive number of sexual offences.
+Suki is vastly experienced in cases involving allegations of rape and other serious sexual offences, especially those offences involving young children and vulnerable complainants and is regularly involved in matters where intermediaries are used.
+Suki has in the past been instructed as junior counsel for the Crown in three large scale sex exploitation cases involving a large number of defendants and an extensive number of sexual offences.

-Additionally, Suki’s practice covers the full spectrum of criminal offences including serious violence, firearms, armed robberies, drugs, fraud, causing death by dangerous driving and serious public order offences.
+Suki’s practice also covers the full spectrum of criminal offences including serious violence, firearms, armed robberies, drugs, fraud, causing death by dangerous driving and serious public order offences.